Kleisss1/automatic_imposter_generation/README.md

     for variant_mesh in root.findall(".//VARIANT_MESH"):
         model_path = variant_mesh.get('model')

+We get the model attribute that is inside any <VARIANT_MESH model=""/> line and store it in model_path.

         if model_path and model_path.endswith('.rigid_model_v2'):
             variant_mesh.set('imposter_model', model_path)

+If the path ends with a .rmv2 type file then we will add it as a new imposter.
+The script will parse all lines (set by the for loop above) until it ends.

     tree.write(output_path, encoding='utf-8', xml_declaration=True)

+Then tree.write will save the modified XML to an specified output_path previously declared.

-For this we import the necessary modules:
+For this to work we must import the necessary modules:

     import os
     import xml.etree.ElementTree as ET # XML module

-Then it is all saved.

 **The tool automatically creates the input and output folders, simply run the script.
 It will also fetch your local directory.** You can run as many files as you want at once, as long as they're in the input folder.